-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - impose behavioural and structural remedies in order to restore the level of competition.

-Additionally, Law 4054 authorises the board to take interim measures until the final resolution on the matter if there is a possibility of serious and irreparable damage.
+Additionally, Law 4054 authorises the Competition Board to take interim measures until the final resolution on the matter if there is a possibility of serious and irreparable damage.
 Such a restrictive agreement is void and unenforceable, with all its legal consequences.

 The Competition Board does not take into account penalties imposed in other jurisdictions, as well as overlapping liability for damages in other jurisdictions.